Spu7Nix/spwn_docs/triggerlanguage/4control_flow.md

 let value = option_1 if condition else option_2
 ```

-Like the switch statement, this is an _expression_, not a statement.
+Like the match statement, this is an _expression_, not a statement.
 Therefore, both branches must also be expressions.

 ## For loop